Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 - Users with heavily customized or extended Spring components might find that certain internal APIs have changed, necessitating code rewrites.

-- Security Configurations:some text
+- Security Configurations:

 - Significant updates to security configurations, especially in Spring Security, have been made across these versions.
 These include changes to default security settings and introducing new security practices that require reconfiguring existing setups.